KxSystems/docs/docs/ref/get.md

 ---
+title: get, set
+description: get and set are q keywords that read or set value of a variable or a kdb+ data file.
+author: Stephen Taylor
 keywords: get, kdb+, q, set
 ---
 # `get`, `set`

 _Read or set value of a variable or a kdb+ data file_